streamthoughts/kafka-clients-kotlin/README.md

 ## How to give it a try ?

-Just add **Kafka Client for Kotlin** to the dependencies of your projects.
+Just add **Kafka Clients for Kotlin** to the dependencies of your projects.

 ### For Maven
 ```xml